 Execute the Data Pipeline process using Dashboard, which was built to automate the process.
 (Automated process)

-Another way to execute the Data Pipeline process manually.
+Another way is to execute the Data Pipeline process manually.
 (Manual process)

 In this document we will go through the Automated Process only.

-Refer below to the high level architecture diagram of the overall data flow and the system/solution information.
+Refer below to the high-level architecture diagram of the overall data flow and the system/solution information.